If the Jurassic Coast’s globally-significant geology is what drew you to Dorset, Kimmeridge Bay is the place to visit.

 From interactive displays and events, to underwater snorkel trails, there are plenty of ways to learn about Kimmeridge’s sea creatures and habitats.

-The centre has a small shop and picnic area, as well as toilet (including disabled) facilities.
+The centre has a small shop and picnic area, as well as toilet and disabled facilities.

 Opening hours